kyungjae-lee/engineers-notebook/operating-systems/execution-of-the-os.md

   This is the Linux's way of doing things.
 The OS creates a process that runs in user mode and it switches its mode to privileged mode by invoking system calls whenever necessary.

-* OS becomes a collection of routines (or functions) that the user program calls.
+* Here, OS is primarily a collection of routines (or functions) that the user program calls.

 * This requires an enhancement to the process image to provide extra storage for OS stack and sharable library code.